-Primary Energy - is the raw fuel that is burned to create heat and electricity, such as natural gas or fuel oil used in onsite generation.
+Primary Energy - is the raw fuel that is burned to create heat and electricity, such as gas or fuel oil used in onsite generation.
 A full list of fuel types can be seen here.

 Secondary Energy - is the energy product (heat or electricity) created from a raw fuel, such as electricity purchased offsite from the grid or heat received from a district steam system.

 WHAT IS AN ENERGY MODEL?